daviddengcn/go-ljson-conf/README.md

 Features
 --------
-**Loose JSON format**
+**Data format**

-Full compatible with JSON format but more easier for writing by hand.
+The data format is the Loose JSON, which is full compatible with JSON format but more easier for writing by hand.
 Visit [Loose JSON project](https://github.com/daviddengcn/ljson) for more details.

+Lines starting with `//` or `;` (excluding the leading spaces) are considered as comments and thus ignored.

 **Dot-seperated hierarchical key**